 Special Assessments Direct charges or flat fees against property which are included in the total tax bill but are not based upon the Assessor's valuation of the property.
 Examples are a sewer charge or a school parcel tax.

-State Board of Equalization The State Board consists of four members elected by California voters by district, and the State Controller whose duties in the field of taxation are imposed by the State Constitution and the Legislature.
-The State Board regulates county assessment practices and administers a variety of State and local business tax programs.
+State Board of Equalization The State Board consists of four members elected by California voters by district, and the State business tax programs.

+Controller whose duties in the field of taxation are imposed by the State Constitution and the Legislature.
+The State Board regulates county assessment practices and administers a variety of State and local supplemental assessment is issued.
-Supplemental Assessment When property is assessed due to a change in ownership or completed new construction, a supplemental assessment is issued.
 This is separate and in addition to the annual regular assessment roll.
-It is based on the net difference between the previous assessed ownership or completed new construction occurred.
+It is based on the net difference between the previous assessed construction occurred.

-Supplemental Roll The roll, prepared or amended, contains properties in which a change in the net taxable value of the property.
+Supplemental Assessment When property is assessed due to a change in ownership or completed new construction, a property.
 The total tax rate may be higher for various properties because of voter-approved general obligation bonds that are secured by property taxes for the annual payment of principle and interest.